ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 Changing S(0), the current stock price, shifts the whole distribution left and right.

 The volatility sigma controls how much the stock price tends to move.
-Lower volatility keeps the prices clustered near the current level.
+So, lower volatility keeps the prices clustered near the current level.
 And higher volatility widens the distribution out.

 The time t has a similar effect.
 If there's less time for the stock to move, its price can't wander very far.
 And as t